AdhamElRouby/Codeforces-Problem-Picker/README.md

 3. Click "Load unpacked"
 4. Select the `dist` folder from this project

+Load the extension in Firefox

+1. Go to `about:debugging#/runtime/this-firefox`
+2. Click "Load Temporary Add-on"
+3. Navigate to the `dist` folder and select the `manifest.json` file (or any other file)

 ## Usage

 1. Visit the [Codeforces Problemset](https://codeforces.com/problemset) page and apply any filters or tags you like.